Slope Fields and Euler Approximation

 $\begin{align*} y(0.25) &\approx 0.25 \\ y(0.5) &\approx 0.42 \\ y(0.75) &\approx 0.55 \\ y(1) &\approx 0.66 \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Slope Fields and Euler Approximation.
-Justin Math: Calculus. https://justinmath.com/slope-fields-and-euler-approximation/
+In Justin Math: Calculus. https://justinmath.com/slope-fields-and-euler-approximation/